Baseball is making Black Lives Matter center stage on Opening Day - Local News 8

 For decades, fans have claimed baseball often mirrors society and in 2020, that rings true — and loudly.

-But Major League Baseball, teams and players are also taking this Opening Day to place Black Lives Matters center stage.
+But Major League Baseball, teams and players are also using this Opening Day to place Black Lives Matters center stage.

 “BLM,” accompanied by the MLB’s logo, has been stamped onto the pitcher’s mound of the World Series-defending Washington Nationals –and the Los Angeles Dodgers — on Thursday night.
 That’s the most prominently displayed ballpark location during a television broadcast.